jimmyskull/LUAunit/doc/index.rst

 Functional tests may start failing when:

-1. Increasing LuaUnit version
+1. Increasing LUAUnit version
-2. Improving or breaking LuaUnit output
+2. Improving or breaking LUAUnit output

 This a good place to start looking if you see failures occurring.